onyx-and-iris/vban-cmd-python/README.md

 ```
 pip install -e .['development']
 ```

-#### Connection:
-For sending a text command several configuration options are available:
-- `ip`: remote address
-- `streamname`: default 'Command1'
-- `port`: default 6990
-- `channel`: from 0 to 255
-- `bps`: bitrate of stream, default 0 should be safe for most cases.

 #### Use with a context manager:
 It is advised to use this code with a context manager.